 Resources Used and Skills Needed

-- Staffing: Southern California Permanente Medical Group physician and administrative leaders oversaw the program’s implementation, interfacing with primary care departments, call center agents, panel managers, and regional offices.
+- Staffing: Southern California Permanente Medical Group physician and administrative leaders oversaw the program’s implementation, interfacing with primary care and specialty departments, appointment call center agents, panel managers, and regional offices.
 A program manager and project analyst also supported implementation.
 Physicians and other staff participate in the program on an ongoing basis as part of their regular responsibilities.

 Funding SourcesSouthern California Permanente Medical Group (SCPMG)

 - Determine current rate of concordance: Collect the language preferences of patients and include this information in patient demographic data of the electronic medical record.
 Test physicians for fluency in languages other than English, and use this information to calculate the current rate of physician–patient language concordance in their practice.
 Documenting the magnitude of the problem by specialty or service area can help promote internal buy-in for the program and stimulate development of a plan of action.

 - Obtain commitment from senior leadership: Convincing senior leaders and administrators to prioritize language concordance as a quality issue can have a trickle-down effect on physicians and staff, thus building wider support for the initiative.

 - Emphasize importance of process changes to staff: Ensure that appointment schedulers, panel managers, and other staff involved in assigning patients to providers recognize and understand the organization’s commitment and accountability to provide culturally and linguistically appropriate services to limited English proficiency patients, and emphasize that language concordance is only one means to meet that objective (updated August 2014).

 - Encourage physicians to gain additional language proficiency: Would-be adopters should identify educational opportunities for physicians to increase their language proficiency.
 As previously mentioned, these can include funding of college courses and sponsoring participation in language immersion programs.

 Sustaining This Innovation